Nianyi-GSND-Projects/GSND-5130-GP1/Thesis/Thesis.typ

 	== Interview

-	#banner[The criteria for choosing the interviewees needs to be justified and clarified.]

 	After the survey data is collected, it is possible to analyze it and filter out a subset of players who have strong resonance with the phenomenon.
 	The research team then conduct one-to-one interviews with these selected players.
 	The interviews could either be online or in-person.

 	The main purpose of the interview stage is to find out the causes of the phenomenon by gathering subjective experiences from individual samples.
-	The gathered data is then be transcribed, coded, grouped into categories, analyzed and discussed.
+	The gathered data is then be transcribed, coded, grouped into categories for later analysis.

 	A table of interview questions could be found in the appendix section (@table:interview-questions).

-	= Analysis
+	== Analysis

 	The main form of analysis involved applying thematic analysis to data relating to our focus question: "What happened during the 2-week _Minecraft_ phase?"
 	This involved an inductive, systematic identification of emergent patterns from the interview and survey data relating to players' reasons for world abandonment and the factors that influenced their funnel through the "2-week _Minecraft_ phase".